 2012 Canadian Architect Award of Excellence.

-Union Pearson (UP) Express.
+points.
 Preserving the historical elements of this almost

 century-old building is also part of the plan.